At UC San Diego Health, your health and comfort during your hospital stay are our top priorities. Our

 Mail and Flower Deliveries

-Entertainment and Media Resources
+Media and Entertainment Resources

 Television is offered to all patients free of charge.
 You will receive instructions for operating your TV.
-Please be considerate of others and keep the volume low.

 Maintaining a quiet environment is important to support healing.
 We are committed to creating as quiet an environment as possible.
 Please speak with your nurse if your stay is being disrupted by noise.